File Streams

 The file will be created in the following scenarios:

 • Output mode (std::ios::out) is set, and input mode (std::ios::in) is not set.
 This is the default behavior of an output file stream.
-Therefore, if we open() a std::ofstream without passing any flags, std::ios::out will be set in isolation, so the file will be created if it doesn’t already exist.
+Therefore, if we open() a std::ofstream without passing any flags, std::ios::out will be set in isolation, and the file will be created if it doesn’t already exist.

-• Append mode (std::ios::app) or truncate mode (std::ios::trunc) is set, regardless of any other flags
+• Append mode (std::ios::app) or truncate mode (std::ios::trunc) is set, regardless of any other flags.

 Aside from this, there are many more unintuitive behaviors and interactions between open modes.
 Some combinations will throw errors.
 Some combinations will work but behave in ways we weren't expecting.
 This is a common source of confusion and bugs.